 One of the first marketplace eCommerce platforms, eBay was created in California in 1995.
-Today, it is a multinational e-commerce marketplace that connects buyers with sellers, with a wide range of products listed ranging from clothing, toys accessories, furniture, shoes, office equipment and cleaning products to software, electrical devices, televisions, gaming consoles and celebrity merchandise.
-Sellers can be individuals or businesses and the popular eBay feedback and ratings system gives consumers confidence in the online products.
+Today, it is a multinational e-commerce marketplace that connects buyers with sellers, with a wide range of products listed ranging from clothing, toys accessories, furniture, shoes, office equipment, and cleaning products to software, electrical devices, televisions, gaming consoles, and celebrity merchandise.
+Sellers can be individuals or businesses and the popular eBay feedback and rating system gives consumers confidence in the online products.

-eBay does not have any in house logistics or deliver any parcels themselves, therefore all of the goods ordered through the marketplace platform will be delivered by external carriers.
-Usually the seller should inform the buyer as to which courier they are using and of the estimated delivery time.
+eBay does not have in-house logistics or deliver any parcels themselves, therefore all of the goods ordered through the marketplace platform will be delivered by external carriers.
+Usually, the seller should inform the buyer as to which courier they are using and of the estimated delivery time.

-The most commonly couriers for deliveries on eBay are, if you choose US Standard Shipping within mainland USA, are:
+The most common couriers for deliveries on eBay are if you choose US Standard Shipping within mainland USA, are:

 All registered parcels sent via any of the couriers above can be tracked using the Ship24 website.
 However, buyers should be aware that post that is not registered cannot be tracked.

 Once you have your eBay tracking number, you can use it to track your eBay parcel with Ship24.
-Tracking your eBay parcel with Ship24 will give you real time updates on the status and location of your package.
-Ship24 is connected with over 700 couriers and postal services meaning that is can simultaneously search hundreds of carriers and to get you the latest tracking information regarding your order.
+Tracking your eBay parcel with Ship24 will give you real-time updates on the status and location of your package.
+Ship24 is connected with over 1200 couriers and postal services meaning that it can simultaneously search hundreds of carriers and get you the latest tracking information regarding your order.

 If a buyer is having an issue tracking their product, they should first make sure that they have entered the correct tracking number.